 # 92 is index 0 and the consecutive pairs are

-When comparing we check if element i is greater than element i + 1, if they are we just swap the two elements and move on to the next pair.
-If they are not this means that the pair is already sorted, so we also move on to the next pair.
+When comparing, we check if element i is greater than element i + 1.
+If it is, we swap the two elements and move on to the next pair.
+If not, it means the pair is already sorted, so we still move on to the next pair.

 Example: